spatialos/gdk-for-unity/docs/projects/myo/setup.md

 **Step 2.** Add package references to your `manifest.json`.

 Unity loads the packages that are declared in the `manifest.json` file into your Unity project.
-We will be including the GDK packages.

 Open the `manifest.json` in the `workers/my-unity-project/Packages/` directory and add the following: